Adobe shares fall on cut in forecast

 Adobe launched its Creative Suite 6 - which includes Photoshop, Illustrator, InDesign, Flash and Dreamweaver - and the Web-based Creative Cloud product in the second quarter.

-Transition to a subscription model often tends to be more difficult than the management initially expects, JMP Securities analyst Patrick Walravens said, downgrading Adobe to "market underperform" from "market perform."

-While the company's forecast includes a subscription element to Creative Suite 6, Walravens does not expect the launch to be a significant driver of near-term revenue growth.

-"The problem with this strategy (shift to subscription) is that it will take Adobe around four years to generate the same level of revenues from a single subscriber that it would have earned through the sale of a single perpetual license," Nomura analyst Rick Sherlund wrote in a note.
+"The problem with this strategy is that it will take Adobe around four years to generate the same level of revenues from a single subscriber that it would have earned through the sale of a single perpetual licence," Nomura analyst Rick Sherlund wrote in a note.

 Jefferies analyst Ross MacMillan said Adobe's attempt to shift users to a subscription model at a faster rate using promotional pricing is also dampening growth.

-Although subscription adoption is still modest, the model will help revenue predictability over time, Citi analyst Walter Pritchard wrote in a note.
+Subscription adoption is still modest and is overly focused on as a concern, but the model will help revenue predictability over time, Citi analyst Walter Pritchard wrote in a note.

-Nomura's Sherlund also said most issues Adobe is facing seem specific to the company instead of being caused by macroeconomic factors.
+Nomura's Sherlund also said most issues Adobe is facing look to be quite specific to the company instead of being caused by macroeconomic factors.

-Adobe's shares recovered slightly and were trading at $31.73 on Wednesday on the Nasdaq.
-They had touched a five-month low of $30.38 earlier in the session.
+Adobe's shares were trading down at a five-month low of $30.38 on Wednesday on the Nasdaq.

 ((sruthi.ramakrishnan@thomsonreuters.com; within U.S. +1 646 223 8780 ext.
 5218; outside U.S. +91 80 4135 5800 Reuters Messaging: sruthi.ramakrishnan.reuters.com@reuters.net)) Keywords: ADOBESYSTEMS SHARES/